-At Ladysmith Junior School, we follow the local 'The Devon and Torbay Agreed Syllabus'.
-Through RE sessions, children learn about religious and non-religious world views in a local, national and global context.
+We follow the local 'The Devon and Torbay Agreed Syllabus'.
+Through RE sessions children learn about religious and non-religious world views in a local, national and global context.
 Children learn to weigh up the value of different sources, to develop their own insights in response and to learn how to agree or disagree respectfully.

 Children learn through discussion, art, drama and debate and throughout these sessions will develop their skills of being able to articulate their personal beliefs, ideas, values and experiences while respecting the right of others to differ.
-We aim for all children to visit a place of religious or cultural significance each year.
+During KS1 and KS2, all children will have opportunities to visit different places of religious or cultural significance.
 Where visits are not possible, children will explore artefacts and virtual visits to bring the subject to life.

-In KS2, children will have the opportunity to study in depth the religious traditions of the following groups: Christians, Muslims, Hindus and Jews.
+Throughout their time at Ladysmith, children will have the opportunity to study in depth the religious traditions of the following groups: Christians, Muslims, Hindus and Jews.
 Children will also explore non-religious world views such as Humanism to ensure a balanced and inclusive curriculum.